-From the Create menu for the user's home space, select Create Content.
+Navigate to the 'My web documents' space (either by clicking on the icon or the name).
+From the Create menu for the 'My web documents' space, select Create Content.
 A wizard is started that allows you to create new content.
+The first step is to give it some basic properties, such as its name.

+Notice that by default we have asked to modify all properties once the content has been created.
 We can now add some HTML content through the WYSIWYG editor.
 We will add a web page as an example, including text formatting and images.